mselbekk11/project-1-blackjack/README.md

 ## MVP Checklist

 - Render the starting area
-- Hit button
+- Render Hit button
-- Stand button
+- Render Stand button
-- Deal button
+- Render Deal button
 - A counter showing what your cards amount to
 - A counter showing number of wins / losses / draws
 - Render a message saying who won